 Myth: Retirement Mortgage Lenders Just Want to Sell Your House

 Retirement mortgage borrowers may occupy the property as their primary residence for as long as they wish.
-Should they decide to sell the home, or all borrowers no longer occupy the property as their primary residence, the loan would then become due and payable.
+Borrowers (or their heirs) will be required to repay the loan between six months and a year after the home ceases to be their primary residence.

 Myth: If I Take Out a Retirement Mortgage, I Will Have Nothing for My Children